gomorpheus/morpheus-docs/release_notes/compatibility.rst

 - 5.3.2+: :menuselection:`Provisioning --> Deployments` has been moved to :menuselection:`Provisioning --> Code --> Deployments`
 - 5.3.2+: The local code repository path moved from ``/var/opt/morpheus/morpheus-ui/repo`` to ``/var/opt/morpheus/morpheus-local/repo`` to reduce potential shared storage issues and perfomace restrictions.
 The reconfigure process creates the folders and sets the paths in application.yml, no manual intervention is needed unless symlinks exisit on ``/var/opt/morpheus/morpheus-ui/repo/git`` which will need to be removed prior to reconfiguring 5.3.2.
 The old ``/var/opt/morpheus/morpheus-ui/repo`` path will be automatically deleted in a fulture release but can be manually recursivly deleted at any time for storage reclaimation.
 - 5.3.3: Support for OpenStack v2 Identity API is removed
 - 5.3.4: Major UI navigation structure changes.
-Refer to the :ref:`Navigation Updates` refrence table
+Refer to the :ref:`Navigation Updates` reference table

 |morpheus| Application OS
 =========================